dphilla/boxer/README.md

 `wbx .`

+### Box up your project to run in almost any environment.

 `Default `wbx` compiles AOT to Wasm (no runtime needed -- HOPEFULLY).
 The output is a .wasm file that can run on any [WebAssembly Runtime](https://github.com/appcypher/awesome-wasm-runtimes), or be Ahead-of-Time compiled.